Drewbadour/Xone-OSX/README.md

 This is a kext and preference pane that allows users to use the Xbox One controller with their OS X computer.
 Because the Xbox One controller does not identify as a Human Interface Device, and requires custom startup code, a custom driver had to be made.

+## Uninstall

+There is an uninstaller included in the .dmg.
+Simply run it, and it will take care of the rest!

 ## Features
  - Performs custom startup and handles all buttons on the controller
  - Customizable deadzones for both sticks and triggers